osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 With this, we can determine the price:

 $$price = (10^{geometricExponentDelta}) + (numAdditiveTicks * currentAdditiveIncrementInTicks)$$

+where $(10^{geometricExponentDelta})$ is the price after $geometricExponentDelta$ increments of $exponentAtPriceOne$ (which is basically the number of decrements of difference in price between two adjacent ticks by the power of 10) and

 #### Tick Spacing Example: Tick to Price